archer884/harsh/README.md

 [![Build Status][travis-image]][travis-url]

-**Harsh** is Rust implementation of the **Hashids** JavaScript library to generate YouTube-like ids from numbers.
+**Harsh** is a Rust implementation of the **Hashids** JavaScript library to generate YouTube-like ids from numbers.
 Use it when you don't want to expose your database ids to the user: [http://hashids.org/javascript](http://hashids.org/javascript)

 Quick example
 -------